Werewolf17/hyperlink-academy-app/pages/index.md

 **Starts Monday October 14, 2019**

-Since this is the first semester, we won't have an orientation week, but a Orientation Day, Friday September 27th starting with a video call at 10AM EST. Meet [here](https://meet.jit.si/hyperlink-academy).
+Since this is the first semester, we won't have an orientation week, but a Orientation Day, Friday October 11th starting with a video call at 10AM EST. Meet [here](https://meet.jit.si/hyperlink-academy).